 - Never fold up the baby stroller with any car seat adaptors.

 - Don’t remove any part of the stroller if you are not sure about it.

 - Air your stroller fabric in a dry and warm place.
 Don’t put under direct sunlight.

 - Always follow the user manual while cleaning the baby stroller.

 Storing your stroller proper after you have washed it is very important.
 Our experts advise you to follow the dos and don’ts of cleaning and storing a stroller.
 For the some models that have customized cleaning procedures such as the Britax Strollers following the user manual is very important.
-Many readers who bought this stroller also read about Top Double Jogging Stroller.
+See Also Best Double Jogging Stroller.

 You can also visit expert reviews such as the ones we have for you or you can call the manufacturer to find out how to go about it.
 The choice should be yours but either way but just make sure you keep your baby stroller in good shape.